xeon-ai/model-example/README.md

 You can use the ``--epochs`` and ``--batch-size`` arguments to manipulate the size and duration of the training sessions.
 The default values are 10 and 8 respectively, and these (for most cases) are the optimal values for YOLO object recognition.
 If you are interested in getting more consistent results, you can train your model on a larger epoch value (e.g. 50 or 100).

 Training on your CPU can be quite slow so we recommend you train on your GPU.
 To do that, you must install CUDA and cuDNN.
 A good tutorial on how to set up such an environment can be found [here](https://medium.com/analytics-vidhya/installing-cuda-and-cudnn-on-windows-d44b8e9876b5).
+Once you're in a CUDA environment, use the `--device` argument to specify the devices you would like to use.

 ## Publishing
 After a successful training run, you should see a new directory pop up called `runs/`.
 This directory will contain all of your training, validation, or test runs and their outputs.
 To publish a run, use the following command: